kddubey/pretrain-on-test/README.md

 Reproduce the experiment results.
 By default, results are saved to `./accuracies`.

-Batch sizes are currently hardcoded for running on a single T4 GPU.
+Default batch sizes are set for a single T4 GPU.

 <details>
 <summary>Terminal</summary>